Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ├─ README.md
 ```

 The app's source code resides in the **src/** directory.
 There are also three other directories in this repository: **/prepare**, **/consumer**, and **/provider**.
-These three directories are specific to this Quickstart, and the files in these folders will be used properly set up account roles and objects within the Snowflake account for this native app.
+These three directories are specific to this Quickstart, and the files in these folders will be used to properly set up account roles and objects within the Snowflake account for this native app.
 In practice, you may have your own directory structure outside of the **/src** folder, or other methods for achieving what the files in these three other directories do.

 Here's an overview of the directories: